 - Very common in Ace Attorney, where characters who are caught out on their lies often come up with entirely different, equally detailed stories within very little time.
 Of course, due to the nature of the game, these are always found out eventually.

 - Probably the best example is Luke Atmey from the third game.
-For the last bit of testimony, this witness/suspect rapidly puts together a series of "patches" for the various holes in the story.
+For the last bit of testimony, he rapidly puts together a series of "patches" for the various holes in the story.
 All of them hold up surprisingly well to scrutiny... unless you realize that one of the explanations he gives includes information that you have, but he wouldn't have unless he had either been in your courtroom when your suspect had testified (which he couldn't have possibly), or had been at the scene of the crime around the time it had happened (which he claimed he hadn't).

 - Roger of American Dad! frequently manages to utilise one of these (given his multiple dress up personas, he is likely come to be accustomed to it).

 - Stan actually labels it something of an endearing trademark for him when he seemingly reads off a number of redemptions he vows to accomplish off a sheet of paper (it's all just a spontaneous lie, the paper is blank).